 What if we changed the amount that The Rapid spends by increasing it in the spreadsheet?
 What if The Rapid spent a trillion dollars a year?
 Well, then the economic impact would be $1.9 trillion!
 Even more magical!

 This spreadsheet is basically saying that if the entire budget of The Rapid was being spent to dig and re-fill ditches, it would still benefit the economy to the tune of over double the money spent.
 It’s absurd.
 It’s designed to always show a benefit, no matter what.

-This is what The Rapid is hoping you’ll rely on to make an informed decision.
+This is what The Rapid is hoping you’ll believe whenever you’re asked to raise taxes.

 We’re not surprised because we’ve pointed out in the past how HDR uses demonstrably false data to make its case for more spending by government agencies.
 It’s really just a circle of bureaucracy.
 Here’s how it works:

 - They hire HDR for hundreds of thousands of dollars to issue a “report” showing that whatever project the agency is proposing will result in dazzling benefits,